Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Bengals stats and trends

-- In Cincinnati's 10 games this year, it has five wins against the spread.

-- The Bengals have been favored by 4 points or more two times this season and have not covered the spread in any of them.
+- The Bengals have covered the spread once this season when favored by 3.5 points or more (in three chances).

 - Cincinnati's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- Cincinnati is 5-2 against the spread and 6-1 overall this season when the team scores more than 22.6 points.
+- Cincinnati is 5-2 against the spread and 6-1 overall this season when the team puts up more than 22.6 points.

-- Cincinnati is 2-1 against the spread and 3-0 overall when the team picks up more than 367.3 yards.
+- When Cincinnati picks up more than 367.3 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Bengals have turned the ball over 14 times this season, five more turnovers than the Steelers have forced (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Steelers.